JaapSuter/jaapsuter.github.com/_posts/2009-4-29-garbage-collection.markdown

 For now, I'm going to comment on one point only.
 Quoting Gil...

 >To me, "ownership and lifetime" is an important concept in software engineering.
 When is something created, when is it destroyed and what higher level object is accountable for it?
-Garbage collection offers ONE answer to the question of ownership and lifetime: Everyone referencing something share ownership and the lifetime lasts until it can't be referred to anymore.
+Garbage collection offers _one_ answer to the question of ownership and lifetime: Everyone referencing something share ownership and the lifetime lasts until it can't be referred to anymore.

-Read the last sentence again.

-Now try to figure out what he means by "referencing" and "ownership"...
+Read that last sentence again.
+Then, try to figure out what he means by "referencing" and "ownership"...

 When it comes to resources, only one thing matters: "any resource that is referred to from a piece of code that *might* still run at some point in the future *must* be alive."